Frequently Asked Questions

 • Bands, clubs and groups for merchandise

-• Small businesses with custom designs or small print runs
+• Small businesses with individual designs or small print runs

 Why is DTF becoming increasingly popular?

-DTF's popularity lies in its combination of versatility, quality, and efficiency:
+The popularity of DTF lies in its combination of versatility, quality and efficiency:

-• High level of detail even in complex designs
+• High level of detail even with complex designs

 • Cost-effective production for small to large print runs